Diseases & Conditions

 The results of these tests help the doctor decide if additional testing or imaging of the shoulder is necessary.

 Your doctor may order tests to confirm your diagnosis and identify any associated problems.

 X-rays.
-This imaging test creates clear pictures of dense structures, like bone.
-X-rays will show any problems within the bones of your shoulder, such as arthritis or fractures.
+X-rays create clear pictures of dense structures, like bone, so they will show any problems within the bones of your shoulder, such as arthritis or fractures.

 Magnetic resonance imaging (MRI).
-This imaging study shows better images of soft tissues.
+An MRI shows better images of soft tissues than an X-ray.
 It may help your doctor identify injuries to the labrum, ligaments, and tendons surrounding your shoulder joint.

 Computed tomography (CT) scan.
-This test combines x-rays with computer technology to produce a very detailed view of the bones in the shoulder area.
+A CT scan combines X-rays with computer technology to produce a very detailed view of the bones in the shoulder area.

 Ultrasound.
-Real time images of muscles, tendons, ligaments, joints, and soft tissues can be produced using ultrasound.
-This test is typically used to diagnose rotator cuff tears in individuals who are not able to have MRI scans.
+An ultrasound can produce real-time images of muscles, tendons, ligaments, joints, and soft tissues.
+This test is typically used to diagnose rotator cuff tears in people who are not able to have MRI scans.

 Left untreated, throwing injuries in the shoulder can become complicated conditions.

 In many cases, the initial treatment for a throwing injury in the shoulder is nonsurgical.
 Treatment options may include:

 - Activity modification.
 Your doctor may first recommend simply changing your daily routine and avoiding activities that cause symptoms.